 A number of your appliances require more than 120 volt to run adequately and reliable.
 Your washing machine, dryer, and oven/range are the most common examples.
 All of them will technically run on 120V, but they won’t be nearly as effective; in fact, an oven that is connected to a 120V wire will only produce 1/4 the heat it would produce if connected to a 240 volt outlet.

 For your home, that means planning your electricity carefully is an absolute necessity.
-You need to know exactly where your stove, washing machine, and dyer will be located in order to ensure that your wiring is adequate for optimum function.
+You need to know exactly where your stove, washing machine, and dryer will be located in order to ensure that your wiring is adequate for optimum function.
 Should you ever need to replace an outlet or wire, you need to know what type of conductor and wire strength will be necessary.

 The Need for Electrical Expertise in Appliance Repair